ngntrgduc/get-shit-done/README.md

 3. - Make the extension more visible by `Pin` (Chrome) / `Show in toolbar` (Edge).
    - Create a shortcut to toggle the extension easier (default is `Alt + G`).
    - If you want to add/delete sites, go to the source code folder and add/delete sites you want in `manifest.json`, using [match patterns](https://developer.chrome.com/docs/extensions/mv3/match_patterns/).
-   - If you want to add.delete quote, go to `getshitdone.js` and change it.
+   - If you want to add/delete quotes, go to `getshitdone.js` and change it in `quotes` array.
 4. No more procrastination ✨.